 7 Unexpected Habits Sociopaths Have In Relationships

 Sociopaths aren't exactly known for being the best type of partners.
 They tend to focus more on themselves than anyone else.
+Many are impulsive, lack empathy, and have no issues manipulating those closest to them.
+Sociopaths are also good at hiding who they truly are.
 When it comes to commitment, experts say sociopaths in relationships have some pretty unexpected habits to be aware of.

 "While 'sociopath' is not a formal diagnosis, sociopaths typically have some (or all) of the characteristics of antisocial personality disorder and/or narcissistic personality disorder," licensed mental health counselor Erin Parisi tells Bustle.